-I mean, the Republican Party is supposed to be a party of, you know, defining small government, but when it came to the civil liberties, the Patriot Act, the invasion of privacy, the Fourth Amendment, all these things, they wanted more government.
-And of course, it is traditional that they wouldn't ever back off on anything military, even though the Republican Party has had a tradition like this, certainly not now.
+I mean, the Republican Party is supposed to be a party, you know, of defining small government, but when it came to the civil liberties and the Patriot Act and the invasion of privacy and the Fourth Amendment, all these things, they wanted more government.
+And of course, it is traditional that they wouldn’t ever back off on anything military, even though the Republican Party has had a tradition like this, certainly not now.

 PAUL: Well, I don’t like to talk in absolutes, so I don’t talk in absolutes, but the odds of that happening are so slim that it is very close to an absolute.